 In April 2022 the UK government announced the DMCC Act which is forthcoming legislation to tackle the increasing prevalence of fake reviews.

 A fake review is any action taken by a business to artificially increase its own review rating or negatively affect the rating of a competitor.
 This can be done manually by the businesses themselves or on a broader scale by a fake review broker, marketing agency, or even with the help of bots and computer-generated reviews.

 Offending businesses can be fined up to 10% of their global turnover.
-Individuals can be fined up to £300,000 and victims will receive compensation.
+Individuals can be fined up to £300,000.

 Fake Review Legislation in the UK